Production installation

 "user1": "password1"

-For all configuration options you can specify in your values file, see server Helm docs.
+For all configuration options you can specify in your values file, see the server Helm docs.

 Then run: